JackJPowell/ucapi-framework/MIGRATION_GUIDE.md

-# Migration Guide: Converting to ucapi_base Framework
+# Migration Guide: Converting to ucapi framework

-This guide helps you migrate an existing Unfolded Circle integration to use the ucapi_base framework.
+This guide helps you migrate an existing Unfolded Circle integration to use the ucapi framework.
 We'll show you the before/after for each component with real examples from the PSN integration migration.

 ## Table of Contents